Jun. 28, 2021

 In this recipe round up, I have gathered my best and most delicious summer salad meal recipes in one post, for days when it’s too hot to cook!

-Pumpkin seeds don’t often elicit the kind of fanatic devotion that, say, pine nuts or hazelnuts do.
-However, if you have access to really fresh ones, pumpkin seeds are amazing.
 They have a full, rich, nutty sweetness, with a complexity of flavour that suits all kinds of recipes.
 They have off-the-charts health benefits.
 They last a long time without going rancid.
 And did I mention they are delicious?

 We tend to snack on pumpkin seeds in nut mixes and granola, but they can be used in any sweet or savoury dish where you might use nuts (pesto, I’m talking to you).
 Mexicans are way ahead of us in this respect; pepitas (as they are called in Spanish) are used to enhance and garnish all kinds of foods.

-My pumpkin seed salsa is a basic fresh tomato salsa with finely chopped toasted pumpkin seeds mixed in, adding a rich, nutty flavour, and soaking up some of the liquid produced by the fresh tomato and lime, helping to make the salsa more chip-scoop-friendly.
-It’s a great recipe to crack out in the wintertime, when the tomatoes might not be at their best – the toasted pumpkin seeds (with friends fresh lime and cilantro) cover for a slightly sad tomato.
+My pumpkin seed salsa is a long time favourite recipe.
+It’s a basic fresh tomato salsa with finely chopped toasted pumpkin seeds mixed in.
+These add a rich, nutty flavour, and soak up some of the liquid produced by the fresh tomato and lime, helping to make the salsa more chip-scoop-friendly.

 Of course, I wholeheartedly recommend using Rancho Vignola organic pumpkin seeds.
 As you know, I am a huge fan of their products – the absolute freshness and quality of everything they sell, from nuts, to seeds, to dried fruit, to confections, is bar none.
-As such, their pumpkin seeds are always fresh, always full of flavour, and always come in an unusual very dark green (almost black) colour that I have come to adore.

 Pumpkin Seed Salsa is made with nutty toasted pumpkin seeds, chopped and mixed with fresh red salsa ingredients.
 It’s a perfect wintertime snack — a delicious taste of sunshine.
 This nutty, flavourful salsa is a delight in the winter months.